heygauravshukla/social-links-profile/README.md

-Here’s a revised version of your README with improvements for clarity, consistency, and grammar:

----

 # Frontend Mentor - Social Links Profile Solution

 This is a solution to the [Social Links Profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.